crimist/Artemis/README.md

 IoT malware that I'm writing for fun.

 ## General About

+**Warning:** This project isn't meant to be portable.
+It's meant to compile on my computer but maybe not yours.
+I may or may not make it portable later but well have to wait and see about that.

 The name comes from the Athena malware which was a HTTP bot for windows.
 Athena was the first botnet I ever "set up" and got me into malware and botnets.